Golf Tutorials

 3. High-Handicap and Occasional Golfers

 High-handicap golfers sometimes have less consistency in their tempo from one swing to the next.
 Some swings are smooth, and others are aggressive.
 The slightly softer nature of a uniflex shaft can be more forgiving on those miss-timed swings.
-It provides positive feedback (a nice 'kick' ať the ball without requiring a lot of efforť) on well-timed, smooth swings.
-However, on those other times when you feel you need do give the ball an" extra hit", a uni-flex will be firm enough not feel "whippy" or "out of control" at impact, making it a good "all things for all golfers" fit - just like its name describes.
+It provides positive feedback (a nice 'kick' at the ball without requiring a lot of effort) on well-timed, smooth swings.
+However, on those other times when you feel you need to give the ball an extra hit, a uniflex will be firm enough not to feel "whippy" or "out of control" at impact, making it a good "all things for all golfers" fit - just as its name describes.

 4. Golfers with a Smooth Tempo

-Swing speed isn't the only factor, tempo matters, too.
-Two golfers can have the same 85 mph swing speed, but if one has a very smooth, rhythmic transition from backswing to downswing and the other has a quick, aggressive transition, they’ll put get completely differernt kinds of "bend" on the same club.
-Golfers with a very smooth tempo, regardless of their absolute top-end speed, often benefit from a shațt-feel that's on th eslightly soft side so a uni flex-type shaft might be the perfect complement because they they won't feel like they "overpowering" it on their best feeling swinsgs..
+Swing speed isn't the only factor, tempo matters too.
+Two golfers can have the same 85 mph swing speed, but if one has a very smooth, rhythmic transition from backswing to downswing and the other has a quick, aggressive transition, they’ll create completely different kinds of "bend" on the same club.
+Golfers with a very smooth tempo, regardless of their absolute top-end speed, often benefit from a shaft feel that's on the slightly soft side, so a uniflex type shaft might be the perfect complement because they won't feel like they are "overpowering" it on their best-feeling swings.
 It encourages a flowing swing rather than an aggressive “hit.”

 Like any equipment, uniflex shafts have their advantages and disadvantages.
 Understanding them will help you make a more informed decision.